-So my key take away message: Book early AND make sure you take the test BEFORE college/sixth form starts again for year 13.
+So my key take away message: Book early AND make sure you take the test BEFORE college/sixth form/year 13 starts.

 This will vary from person to person, and will also vary depending on how much time you’re willing to put in each day.
 For me, about 1-2 hours each day for about 3 weeks (give or take a few days) was enough to fully prepare.

-Be aware though, although it is generally said that you can’t exactly revise for the UKCAT, you can definitely improve your technique, and that won’t happen overnight, so make sure you’ve given yourself sufficient time to be able to do so.
+It’s important to be aware that although it is generally said that you can’t revise for the UKCAT, you can definitely improve your technique…but this won’t happen overnight, so make sure you’ve given yourself sufficient time to be able to do so.

 I tried another online course, but this time by The Medic Portal.
-This was much better in terms of content and video quality and like the Kaplan one, you also get access to an question bank that you can practice with.
-I would say, if you’re looking for an actual course where you can learn techniques then go for The Medic Portal’s one.
-The Medic Portal’s ‘Mastering the UKCAT’ book was also quite good too, but not one of the main resources I used to prepare.
+This was much better in terms of content and video quality and like the Kaplan one, you also get access to a question bank that you can practice with.
+I would say, if you’re looking for an actual course where you can learn about different techniques then go for The Medic Portal’s one.
+The Medic Portal’s ‘Mastering the UKCAT’ book was also quite good too, but it wasn’t one of the main resources I used to prepare.

-I then practiced LOADS of questions using Medify – this is probably one of the best UKCAT prep resources that you can find out there, both in terms of quality and price.
-It’s not as expensive as the other courses so is much more affordable.
-If you’re going to invest in a online resource, I’d say to go for Medify.
+I then practiced LOADS of questions using Medify – this is probably one of the best UKCAT prep resources out there in my opinion, both in terms of quality and price.
+It’s not as expensive as the other courses so it is definitely much more affordable.
+If you’re going to invest in a online resource, I’d say go for Medify.

 I’m sure you’ve all come across that book called ‘600 UKCAT practice questions’…well, I did use that but found the online question banks to be much better as they mimic the actual exam more closely, and the answers are automatically marked for you which is a plus!
 If it’s any reassurance, having done the actual UKCAT exam, I can safely say that the questions in that book are wayyy harder than the questions on the test (especially the QR questions)…well it was for me anyway!

-I found it quite difficult to motivate myself to prepare for the UKCAT, especially because let’s be honest, it’s just not very interesting and is a tad bit tedious.
+I found it quite difficult to motivate myself to prepare for the UKCAT, especially because let’s be honest here, it’s just not very interesting and it is a tad bit tedious.